 Especially, if you’re not aware of what you’re entitled to – Carers Rights!
 When will it be enough, many carers have reached breaking point but the government seems to have blinkers on and are not seeing the fragile state unpaid carers are in.

 I looked after my mum for over 2 years, before seeking financial help.
-I used my savings because of the hostile nature of the benefit system at the time referring to everyone as “scroungers”.
+I used my savings because of the hostile nature of the benefits system at the time referring to everyone as “scroungers”.

 I wasn’t aware that I could protect my pension contributions.
 I lost out on over 2 years of pension credits.
 If I’d researched it more I could have applied for something called Carer’s Credit.